davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 </table>
 </div>

-I prefer the hybrid or flat structure, but there's nothing stopping you from migrating progressively as your requirements or understanding of layers changes.
+I prefer the hybrid or flat structure, but there's nothing stopping you starting simple and changing your mind later.

 ### Global concerns

-As mentioned [before](#base-config) it's nice to be able to silo those domain-*less* folders and config options.
+As mentioned [earlier](#base-config) it's nice to be able to silo those domain-*less* folders and config options.

-For concerns which take more of a foundational role, I group under `base` / `core`:
+For concerns which take more of a foundational role, I group under `base` or `core`:

 ```
 +- src